 If you do not practice a specific faith, spiritual self-care may not be applicable to you or look any different than emotional or physical self-care.
 This category of self-care is being included for men and women who already have an established practice of faith prior to or have an interest in finding faith in the wake of diagnosis.

-It is important to note that the increased engagement of spiritual self-care did not show any effect on depression, anxiety, post traumatic stress, or any other perinatal mood and anxiety disorder.
-Grief is different from the myriad of mental health issues that men and women can face as a result of a terminal prenatal diagnosis.
+It is important to note that the increased engagement of spiritual self-care did not show any effect on depression, anxiety, post-traumatic stress, or any other perinatal mood and anxiety disorder.
+Grief is different from the myriad of mental health issues that men and women can face as a result of a life-limiting prenatal diagnosis.
 For more specific information on the difference between grief and perinatal mood and anxiety disorders, please read our blog post found here.

 If you and/or your significant other practice a specific faith, it is equally as important to nurture and meet your spiritual needs as it is for your emotional, physical, and social needs.
 Attending your regular services or gatherings at your place of worship, engaging in prayer, meditation, holy book study, and continuing attendance at small groups or community gatherings are all ways to care well for your spiritual needs.